g-insana/cmplot/docs/introduction.rst

    cloud
       Marker symbols show the number and location of the raw data points.
       They are shown jittered for clarity.
-      It is possible to fully control both the aspect (opacity and shape) of the markers and their number (in case showing them all would prove too slow or unelegant).
-It is also possible not to show any point.
+      It is possible to fully control both the aspect (:option:`opacity <pointsopacity>` and :option:`shapes <pointshapes>`) of the markers and their :option:`number <pointsmaxdisplayed>` (in case showing them all would prove too slow or unelegant).
+It is also possible :option:`not to show <showpoints>` any point.
+      For clarity, by default the points are plotted on the opposite side of the kernel density curve.
+They can alternatively be plotted :option:`over the density curve <pointsoverdens>`, as in the above image.

    mountain
       `Kernel density estimation <https://en.wikipedia.org/wiki/Kernel_density_estimation>`_ curve.